 The peer group of companies identified below consists of companies that are similar to the Company in terms of their size (i.e., revenue, and market capitalization), diversified industry profile (ranging from customized manufacturing solutions to emerging markets in highly specialized health science technology), investment in research and development and global presence.
 In addition, the peer companies have executive officer positions that are comparable to the Company's in terms of breadth, complexity and scope of responsibilities.
 F.W.
-Cook reviewed the composition of the peer group used to benchmark pay in 2017 with the Compensation Committee.
-Based on that review, for 2018 the Compensation Committee removed CLARCOR Inc. because it was acquired by Parker-Hannifin Corporation.
+Cook reviewed the composition of the peer group used to benchmark pay in 2019 with the Compensation Committee.
+Based on that review, for 2020 the Compensation Committee added Agilent Technologies, Inc., Mettler-Toledo International Inc. and Waters Corporation as companies focused on life sciences.
+Life sciencefocused business accounts for approximately 20% of the Company's revenue.

-Actuant Corporation

-AMETEK, Inc.

-Bruker Corporation

-Colfax Corporation

-Crane Co.

-Donaldson Company, Inc.

-Dover Corporation

-Flowserve Corporation

-Graco Inc.

-ITT Corporation

-KLA-Tencor Corporation

 Lincoln Electric Holdings, Inc.

+Mettler-Toledo International Inc.

 Nordson Corporation

 Pentair Ltd.

 PerkinElmer, Inc.

 Roper Technologies, Inc.

 SPX Flow, Inc.

+Waters Corporation

 Watts Water Technologies, Inc.

 Woodward, Inc.

 Xylem Inc.